-The Catalyst Center for the Advancement of Research in Teaching and Learning Mathematics and Science brings together science and math education experts from the colleges of Natural Sciences and Mathematics and Education to advance research in teaching and learning across the entire spectrum of math and science education, from preschool through graduate education and including informal education.
+The Catalyst Center for the Advancement of Research in Teaching and Learning Math and Science brings together science and math education experts from the College of Natural Sciences and Mathematics and College of Education to advance the capacity for research in teaching and learning across the entire spectrum of math and science education, from preschool through graduate education and including informal and teacher education.

 Center for Applied Biotechnology Studies

 The Center for Applied Biotechnology Studies is an interdisciplinary organization that provides research, consulting opportunities and services to the local and state biotechnology/biomedical communities through its applied research activities and workforce-oriented educational program.
 The goals of the center are: 1) to contribute to educational programs that will support workforce development in biotechnology with emphasis on such areas as biocomputing, biodevices, bioengineering and biopharmaceutics; 2) to create an environment where applied research by faculty and students is a primary objective; and 3) to foster interactions with biotechnology/biomedical industry locally, regionally and statewide.

 The activities of the Center for Applied Biotechnology Studies are expected to increase the number of Cal State Fullerton students entering the biotechnology/biomedical workforce in Orange County and elsewhere, increase the number of applied research projects, increase the frequency of technology transfers into the biotechnology sector, and to become a vehicle for increased biotechnology/biomedical information flow between the university and the private sector.
 For more information, contact Marcelo Tolmasky, professor of biological science, at 657-278-5263.

 Center for Autism